-New initiatives suggested in the 13th Plan
+New initiatives suggested in the 13th plan

-Green Technology initiatives: Programmes on green technology are proposed to be undertaken through inter-institutional collaborations with CSIR National Institute for Interdisciplinary Science and Technology (NIIST), Central Tuber Crops Research Institute (CTCRI), universities and the research and development institutions of KSCSTE.

-- Preparation of database of Women in Science in Kerala: Programme to analyse the representation of women in various sectors of science and technology to address the concerns on under representation in any of the science and technology sectors.
+- Green Technology initiatives: Programmes on green technology are proposed to be undertaken through inter-institutional collaborations with CSIR-NIIST, CTCRI, universities and the research and development institutions of KSCSTE. - Preparation of database of Women in Science in Kerala: Programme to analyse the representation of women in various sectors of science and technology to address the concerns on under representation in any of the science and technology sectors.
 Online baseline data on women in science will be collected through an online directory and analysed to arrive at the present status of women in various sectors of science profession which will help to address the concerns on their under representation in any of the sectors. - New programme to support the research and development on assistive technology. - Institute of Virology, Kerala, for strengthening epidemic preparedness, rapid response and risk communication to the public apart from the high end research in the area of basic as well as translational virology.
 It is proposed to have the biosafety measures in the institute to handle high risk viruses. - Research and development activities in areas of green energy harvesting, natural resource development and management, recirculation aquaculture, waste management and technology options for livelihood support. - Green technology initiatives for making all activities of KSCSTE environmentally sustainable.